HcashOrg/Hx-Doc/docs/wallets/hx-building.md

 - Untar it to the base directory `D:\hyperexchange`
 - this will create a directory like `D:\hyperexchange\blocklink_crosschain_privatekey`.

+7.Eth Crosschain Privatekey

+HyperExchange depends on libboost, you must build this from source.

+- download Crosschain Privatekey source from <https://github.com/BlockLink/eth_crosschain_privatekey.git>
+- Untar it to the base directory `D:\hyperexchange`,Untar leveldb.rar to the base directory `D:\hyperexchange` too;
+- this will create a directory like `D:\hyperexchange\eth_crosschain_privatekey` and `D:\hyperexchange\leveldb`.

 At the end of this, your base directory should look like this (directory names will be slightly different for the 64bit versions):

     D:\hyperexchange